 Applications of the principal-agent model.
-Monetary vs. non-monetary incentives.

 Advanced Macroeconomics

 ECTS: 9

 Year: 1

 Semester: II

 Instructors: TBA

 The objective of the course is to understand key reasoning about the fundamental macroeconomic questions (what affects growth? what determines and propagates the business cycle? what is the impact of fiscal and monetary policy? how international interactions affect the answers to these questions), develop the main dynamic theories developed in macroeconomics and learn how to use them.